Make Your Own Cozy Throws with Our Best Blanket and Quilt Patterns

 If you can knit a scarf, you can make a blanket.
 (You don't even need to add or reduce stitches!).
 Following our diagram, sew the pieces together with the marigold yarn, using a loose mattress stitch.

 Gingham Knit Blanket

-Knitters, here's another one for you: even if your skills max out at scarves, you can make a blanket with quick-to-knit (not even stockinette!) strips: When scarves of alternating stripes are sewing together, they create a gingham pattern.
+Knitters, here's another blanket project for you.
+This blanket comes together with quick-to-knit strips, much like knitting scarves: When scarves of alternating stripes are sewing together, they create a gingham pattern.